bjompen/bjompen.github.io/posts/missingcommits.md

 ## Dude, where's my commits?

-The feature I was currently looking at in environments were the [Deploymen history](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops#deployment-history), and more exactly, the commit history.
+The feature I am currently looking at in environments is the [Deployment history](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops#deployment-history), and more exactly, the commit history.

 So after setting everything up according to the documentation, I had a pipeline looking like this: